jkruppa/dataTools/README.md

 # dataTools

-Private collection of utilitiy and helper functions for my daily workflow
+Private collection of utilitiy and helper functions for my daily workflow.
+Some functions make less sense, if the given dir tree is not available.

 ## Installation